Skip to main content

 Yes.
 Gastric bypass revision surgery is a procedure that is done relatively often.
 The main reason people get gastric bypass revision surgery is to help improve weight loss results.
 If you want more information about gastric bypass revision surgery, simply schedule a consultation with us!

-How much weight can you lose with gastric bypass revision?
+How much can you lose with gastric bypass revision?

 The amount of weight you can lose with gastric bypass revision varies widely.
 It depends on several factors, including your current weight, how much weight you lost with the initial gastric bypass surgery, your ideal weight, and how well you stick to a healthy post-op diet.